 The Perfect Pasta

 There are many types of different pasta that you could use for this dish but I just happened to use fresh linguine pasta.I confess that it was shop bought.
 I usually have a bag on standby to whip something up quickly for when the kids are starving.It only takes around one minute to cook so its perfect for quick meals.
-We do occasionally make our own fresh past at weekend with the kids.
+We do occasionally make our basic pasta recipe at weekend with the kids.
 Spaghetti, fettuccine, or even penne would compliment the ingredients.